kanopi/localist_events/README.md

 ## Admin Options

-The module also provides an admin configuration page to set the global domain used for the widget: `/admin/config/system/localist-events-settings`
+The module also provides an admin configuration page to set the global domain and image selector used for the widget: `/admin/config/system/localist-events-settings`